Navigating the Holiday with Autism Spectrum Disorder

 The Lighthouse Autism Center offers the highest-quality therapy in a tranquil, play-based environment.
 Our innovative ABA (applied behavior analysis) therapy model, Lighthouse Fusion, helps children make greater progress, faster.

-What Are the Characteristics of Asperger’s Syndrome?
+What Are the Characteristics of Asperger’s Syndrome and How Can You Identify Them?

 In this article, we take a look at Asperger’s syndrome, and describe its most common characteristics, how it differs from other autism disorders and how to treat it.